 - Surveillance into buildings, private offices or other areas where there is an expectation of privacy, except for legitimate safety and security purposes, such as criminal investigations

-The Dean of Students in cooperation with the Director of Computer Services and the Mail Clerk/Building Access Technician is authorized to manage, control, and audit the use and security of surveillance camera systems, tapes, stored images and all other video records.
-Only individuals authorized by the Dean of Students and/or Vice President of Finance and Operations shall have access to the camera systems, and such access shall be for monitoring purposes only.
+The Security Manager and Security Coordinator are authorized to manage, control, and audit the use and security of surveillance camera systems, tapes, stored images and all other video records.
+Only individuals authorized by the Security Manager shall have access to the camera systems, and such access shall be for monitoring purposes only.
 Access to camera systems monitoring is not to be used for public display.
-Access to the digital recording equipment is limited to the Dean of Students, Director of Computer Services, Mail Clerk/Building Access Technician or others as designated by the Dean of Students or the Vice President of Finance and Operations.
+Access to the digital recording equipment is limited to the Security Manager and Security Coordinator or others as designated by the Security Manager.

 Protection, Retention and Disclosure of Information and/or Recordings

 Videos are captured on a digital video recorder server and are retained until such time that the recorder becomes full at which point the oldest video segments are overwritten by the newest segments.
 No attempt by any person shall be made to alter any part of a video recording.
-Under no circumstances will anyone other than the Dean of Students or designee be permitted to copy, remove or release digital recordings or images from any surveillance camera system.
+Under no circumstances will anyone other than the Security Manager or designee be permitted to copy, remove or release digital recordings or images from any surveillance camera system.

-Concerned citizens, victims, news media and other non-security employees will not be allowed access to digital recordings unless authorized by the Dean of Students and/or the President, or designee, or unless required by law.
-Law enforcement officers or College personnel investigating crimes or other incidents are encouraged to seek the assistance of the Dean of Students in reviewing digital recordings for suspects or other valuable information.
-If necessary, the Dean of Students or designee will "burn" a digital recording in an appropriate format (ex.
+Concerned citizens, victims, news media and other non-security employees will not be allowed access to digital recordings unless authorized by the Security Manager or the President, or designee, or unless required by law.
+Law enforcement officers or College personnel investigating crimes or other incidents are encouraged to seek the assistance of the Security Manager in reviewing digital recordings for suspects or other valuable information.
+If necessary, the Security Manager or designee will "burn" a digital recording in an appropriate format (ex.
 DVD, digital clip, etc.) for evidence purposes, and disseminate to proper authorities as requested.
-Any digital recordings removed from the digital video recorder server will be stored in a secure location within the office of the Dean of Students or the Director of Computer Services.
+Any digital recordings removed from the digital video recorder server will be stored in a secure location within the office the Security Manager or the Security Coordinator.

 Video records containing information about a student that are maintained by the College and are used for purposes of student discipline shall be maintained and protected in accordance with the Family Educational Rights and Privacy Act ("FERPA"), to the extent that FERPA applies.